tronfu/Voron-Mods/Tridex/Auto_3-Axes_Calibration/README.md

 2. Comment out or delete the [probe] section.
 2. Add [named_probe] sections.
 For example, on my Tridex set up.
 I have two named_probe sections: [named_probe tap1] and [named_probe tap0]
 NOTE: Currently, due to the way Klipper parses the config file, the last [named_probe] in your printer.cfg is the initial/default probe.
 So you will want to list your probe attached to T0 last.
 3. Add a [idex_offsets_calibration] section.
+The configuration parameters fall into four groups: offset_x related, offset_y related, offset_z related, and general.
+For the first three groups, the main concern is to specific the probe site.
+For the offset_z, picking a probe site anywhere on the bed reachable by both nozzles should work.
+But you probably want use somewhere near the middle of the bed where most of your printing takes place.
+For offset_x and offset_y probe sites, you want to pick a spot where it is about 5 mm away from the edge you are using.
+For example, if you want to use the left edge for T0 nozzle, then you can use 5 and move left towards the edge (presumably 0).
 Below is an example taken from my printer.cfg.

 ```
 [idex_offsets_calibration]